roc-lang/roc/BUILDING_FROM_SOURCE.md

 #### Integrated Intel Graphics

-:exclamation: ** Our Nix setup can currently not run the editor with integrated intel graphics, see #1856 ** :exclamation:
+:exclamation: ** Our Nix setup currently cannot run the editor with integrated intel graphics, see #1856 ** :exclamation:

 Outside of a nix shell, run: